-- Accuracy: BP posterior marginals are approximate on all non-trees, but converged approximations are frequently found to be good. - ► Convergence: no general guarantee, but BP does converge in some cases: - ▶ Trees. - Graphs with a single loop. - Distributions with sufficiently weak interactions. - Graphs with long (and weak) loops - Gaussian networks: means correct, variances may also converge. - ▶ Damping: Common approach to encourage convergence (cf EP)
+- Accuracy: BP posterior marginals are approximate on all non-trees because evidence is over counted, but converged approximations are frequently found to be good (particularly in their means). - ► Convergence: no general guarantee, but BP does converge in some cases: - ▶ Trees. - Graphs with a single loop. - Distributions with sufficiently weak interactions. - Graphs with long (and weak) loops - Gaussian networks: means correct, variances may also converge. - ▶ Damping: Common approach to encourage convergence (cf EP)